Search

 Benefits: high recycled content, structural strength, simple below-ground installation, resilient to chemicals, non-combustible, repairable, impermeable, no leaching concerns, 100-year product life, recycled at end of life

-Widely used for nearly a century, lead pipes represent serious health hazards due to leaching of lead particles into water.
+Lead pipes have been widely used for nearly a century, lead pipes represent serious health hazards due to the leaching of lead particles into water.

 Well-known incidents in Flint MI, Newark NJ, and elsewhere have made it imperative to replace these unsafe pipes, work that continues in hundreds of communities.